Senators Skip Hearing

 “Not sure why only two senators were at the hearing.
-Very symbolic of how the Government views Alzheimer’s.
+Very symbolic of how the government views Alzheimer’s disease.
 Seems to be a low priority,” he tweeted.

 Rogen also called out Sen. Mark Kirk for leaving before he testified, after the Illinois Republican tweeted about the actor’s appearance.